What Is Going On In:

 (Non trial level designations)

-HT - Herding Tested; involves the dog's ability to move sheep and change their direction, while being responsive to
+HT - Herding Tested; involves the dog's ability to move sheep and change their direction, while being responsive to the handlers control.

 PT - Pre-Trial Tested